reuttaldev/Unity-Voxel-Procedural-World/README.md

 ### Chunk Data
 Each chunk is constructed from voxels arranged in the 3D space, and chunks are stacked together to form the full world. `ChunkData` is an entity class that represents a collection of voxels.
 They are stored as a dictionary, where the key is the local position of a voxel within the chunk, and the value is an enum called `VoxelType`.
 The `VoxelType` determines whether a voxel at position (x,y) will show a texture of grass, grass, water, etc. I provide an indexer method to conveniently access a voxel's type using Vector3Int coordinates.

-It also holds a reference to a 'ChunkRenderer' instance, that is described below.
+It also holds a reference to a 'ChunkRenderer' instance, which is described below.
 ### Chunk Renderer

 In a voxel engine, the world is built using groups of voxels called chunks instead of treating individual voxels as building blocks.
 This approach is clever because it allows multiple objects to be rendered in the same GPU call,  which offers better optimization compared to drawing each cube individually.
 Additionally, the mesh is optimized by generating faces only for the parts visible to the player.
 Faces of adjacent voxels that touch each other are not generated, which further reduces GPU usage significantly.